snitha99/SQL_-Data-cleaning-and-EDA-Project/README.md

   SELECT industry FROM layoff_staging2;
 ```

-  -- we have some "United States" and some "United States." with a period at the end.
-Let's standardize this.
+  **We have some "United States" and some "United States." with a period at the end.
+Let's standardize this.**

 ```sql
   SELECT DISTINCT country FROM layoff_staging2 ORDER BY  country;